Azure/Azure-Sentinel/Playbooks/Block-OnPremADUser/Readme.md

 ![05-credentials](../Block-OnPremADUser/images/05-credentials.png)

 It is highly recommended that the permissions of the account used above be restricted to the minimum required to disable user accounts using the Delegation userAccountControl bit mask.
-More details can be found here: [https://docs.microsoft.com/troubleshoot/windows-server/identity/useraccountcontrol-manipulate-account-properties]
+More details can be found [here](https://docs.microsoft.com/troubleshoot/windows-server/identity/useraccountcontrol-manipulate-account-properties)

 To create a new PowerShell Runbook navigate to you Automation Account and select the Runbooks blade.